 In 2010, she gave a work experience job in the Embassy to the son of an alleged Adelaide godfather then under investigation for drug importation.

-Police later concluded that her Senate office had been infiltrated by the mafia, but not, heaven forbid, that she was a mafia associate herself.
+Police later concluded that her Senate office had been infiltrated by the mafia, but not by, heaven forbid, that she was a mafia associate herself.

 1. Russell Broadbent